pratt-sark/CurriculumVitae/README.md

-# Curriculum Vitae - Pratyay Sarkar
+# CV - Pratyay Sarkar

-Welcome to the GitHub repository for my Curriculum Vitae (CV).
+#### Welcome to the GitHub repository for my Curriculum Vitae (CV).

 I'm Pratyay Sarkar, a dedicated computer science enthusiast with a strong focus on Full Stack Development.

 This CV is designed as a web page using HTML and CSS.

 ## Highlights